dzufferey/almond-x3dom-model-viewer/README.md

 ## Usage

 First, you need to install Jupyter and Almond.
-This project currently uses Scala 2.13.
+This project currently uses Scala 2.13 but should also work with Scala 2.12.

 To use it there is two options.
 1. _Local version_